Sports Drinks Explained: Hypertonic, Hypotonic & Isotonic

 Powerade Zero

-DIY version: Water + a tiny splash of fruit juice + pinch of salt.
+DIY version: 1 litre water 50ml fruit juice + pinch of salt.

 Isotonic